 This is the most important factor to determine.
 Most site owners will probably answer that there isn’t any “acceptable” downtime so you’ll need to be brutally realistic but what you are trying to find out is how long can a site be down before you need to look at alternative hosting arrangements, if only temporary.

-Clearly, an ecommerce site will have a different time limit to an informational site, so you need to determine how critical the site is to the organisation.
+Clearly, an eCommerce site will have a different time limit to an informational site, so you need to determine how critical the site is to the organization.

 One thing to bear in mind when you are working out the acceptable limits is that moving a site to an alternative provider requires a DNS update and these can take up to 24 hours to propagate.
 So, even if you can rebuild a site in a new environment in an hour, it doesn’t necessarily mean it’s going to be immediately available.

-A crucial part of a Disaster Recovery Plan is managing expectation, so make sure any expectations are realistic.
+A crucial part of a Disaster Recovery Plan is managing expectations, so make sure any expectations are realistic.

 If your response to any scenarios requires a restore, then you need to think about how you set up your backup regime and, in particular, the frequency of your checkpoints.